denisa-ms/adx-analytics-fabric/docs/workshop.md

 * **BronzeOrders**: raw data for the orders, copied to Fabric KQL DB using CDC using Fabric Data pipelines.
 * **Orders**: table created based on an update policy with transformed data.
 * **OrdersLatest**: materialized view showing only the latest change in the order record.
-* **Impressions**: streaming events representing the product being seen by the customer.
-Will be streamed into Fabric KQL DB from eventstream and events hub.
-We will push synthetic data (fake data) into an event hub, using a Fabric Notebook.
-* **Clicks**: streaming events representing the product being clicked by the customer.
+* **Events**: streaming events representing the product being seen or clicked by the customer.
 Will be streamed into Fabric KQL DB from eventstream and events hub.
 We will push synthetic data (fake data) into an event hub, using a Fabric Notebook.

 ![MRD](assets/mrd.png)